enisz/ts-igdb/README.md

 igdb.endpoint.game(options)
 .then(
     (games: GameEndpointResponse[]) => {
-        // games will contain all results as an array console.log(games);
+        // 'games' will contain all results as an array console.log(games);
     }
 )
 .catch(
-    (error: Got.GotError) => {
+    (error: any) => {
-        // in case of an error, the Got module's error object will be returned console.log(error.message);
+        // in case of an error, the error object will be returned console.log(error.message);
     }
 )